Batman in film: The Flash (2023)

-In June 2020, Michael Keaton entered talks to reprise his role from the Tim Burton Batman films in the DCEU film The Flash, which is set for release in 2023.
+In June 2020, Michael Keaton entered talks to reprise his role from the Tim Burton Batman films in the DCEU film The Flash, released in 2023.
 According to The Hollywood Reporter, Warner Bros. hoped for Keaton to return for multiple DCEU films in a way "akin to the role played by Samuel L. Jackson as Nick Fury in the Marvel Cinematic Universe, something of a mentor or guide or even string-puller."
 In August 2020, Keaton officially signed on, with Ben Affleck also announced to be reprising his version of the character for the film.
 Affleck stated that his scenes in the film were his favorite as the character.
+Along with Keaton and Affleck playing Batman in different timelines, George Clooney makes a cameo as Bruce Wayne in the closing scene.
+Adam West makes a posthumous appearance as Batman through the use of CGI and archive footage.

-Cameos (2016–present)
+Cameos (2016–2023)

-In addition to major roles, Batman has made various cameo appearances in other DCU films.
+In addition to major roles, Batman has made various cameo appearances in other DCEU films.